.png)

 Liz Reece

-Adaptability Ninja
+Adaptability Advocate

 Career expert Liz Reece channels her four decades of experience helping individuals, students, schools, and fellow professionals build on their past experiences to create a meaningful future.